sifrr/sifrr/packages/browser/sifrr-dom/README.md

 <!-- data-sifrr-repeat should be binded to an array data which you want to repeat for inside element
    data-sifrr-key is key of individual data which will be used in keyed updates/reconciliation -->
   <div data-sifrr-repeat="${this.state.data}" data-sifrr-key="${this.state.key}">
-    <div> // data-sifrr-repeat should contain only one element node
+    <div> // data-sifrr-repeat should contain only one node
       <p>${id}</p>
     </div>
   <div>